 The Grandmothers’ Choice Award

-As one of the most popular pitch contests at Startupfest, countless entrepreneurs line up each summer to make their cases to the grandmothers—and for good reason.
+As one of the most popular pitch contests at Startupfest, countless entrepreneurs line up each summer to make their cases to the Grandmothers—and for good reason.
 These ladies can see a good idea (or a bad one) from a mile away, and they certainly have no qualms about calling it as they see it.
+In 2013, The Grandmother Judges selected Onavo with their esteemed award—the company went on to be acquired by Facebook for over US $150M.

 Eligibility Criteria